UltEng/DSLS-DE-Mini-Project/README.md

 <br>
 </h1>

+## Background
+The main responsibilty of Data Consultant is to help company to make decision based on data and optimize data usage.
+To achieve said responsibilty, the first step has to be master by data consultant is the ability to integrate data using ETL method

 *Ini adalah mini project data engineering pada bootcamp data consultant oleh Data Science Indonesia*

 Mini Project ini menggunakan database Microsoft SQL Server